bracerino/sdtrimsp-output-plot/README.md

 ### **How to use the app**
+- Convert POSCAR/CIF to SDTRimSP compatible format for implantation into crystals
 - Upload the output file from dynamic SDTrimSP ion implantation simulation containing the information about element depth distributions depending on the fluence
 - The app will automatically load all data
 - You can then select the concentrations (either in atomic fraction or atoms/cm3 units) or target density to plot it for specific fluence